minprog/pyprog/opdrachten/week2/wachtwoord/venglish.md

 ## Tips

 * Ther is no one correct solution for each of the checks!
 There's more than one way to implement each of the functions, take a look at all of the string-operations in the book for inspiration.
-* When you check whether a password contains both an upper case letter and a lower case letter, you also need to check whether there is any letter at all.
+* Beware!
+When you check whether a password contains both an upper case letter and a lower case letter, you also need to check whether there is any letter at all.

 ## Examples